scala/scala3/docs/docs/reference/other-new-features/indentation.md

     An indentation region can start

-     - after the condition of an `if-else`, or
      - after the leading parameters of an `extension`, or
+     - after a `with` in a given instance, or
      - after a ": at end of line" token (see below)
      - after one of the following tokens: